People with MS may need to aim for higher vitamin D levels than those who don’t have MS.

-- But experts agree that levels should be higher than for people without MS.
+- However, experts agree that levels should be higher than for people without MS.

-- Talk to your doctor to determine the optimal level for you.
+- Talk with your doctor to determine the right level for you.

 Before you head to your local health food store, make an appointment with your doctor for a baseline blood test to determine your vitamin D levels.
 You should also talk with them about the appropriate dose of vitamin D.

-The amount of vitamin D you add as a supplement depends on many factors, such as your diet, your current blood levels, and other supplements you may be taking that contain vitamin D.
+The amount of vitamin D you add as a supplement depends on many factors, such as:

-When levels rise to optimal ranges, dosing needs to be reduced in order to maintain that level and not to increase further.
+When levels rise to recommended ranges, dosing needs to be reduced in order to maintain that level and to not increase further.